GRCDEV/ArduSim/help/deployment.md

 ### 1.1 Raspberry - Pixhawk serial link

-ArduSim communicates with the flight controller through serial port, so we need to stablish a connection between them.
+ArduSim communicates with the flight controller through a serial port, so we need to stablish a connection between them.

-A Pixhawk controller has two telemetry ports, one tipically used by one telemetry wireless transmitter and another available.
-On the other hand, a Raspberry Pi 3 B+ has a 40 pins GPIO where we can connect the telemetry port as a serial 3.3V link, with a cable similar to the one shown on the next image (it needs modifications), following the instructions in this [link](http://ardupilot.org/dev/docs/raspberry-pi-via-mavlink.html).
+A Pixhawk controller has two telemetry ports, one tipically used for a telemetry wireless transmitter and another available for other purposes.
+On the other hand, a Raspberry Pi 3 B+ has a 40 pins GPIO where we can connect the telemetry port as a serial 3.3V link, with a cable similar to the one shown on the next image, which would need modifications following the instructions in this [link](http://ardupilot.org/dev/docs/raspberry-pi-via-mavlink.html).

 ![cable](DF13cable.jpg)